unixbhaskar/slpkg/README.rst

 	optional arguments:
 	  -h, --help            show this help message and exit -v, --verbose         print version and exit
-	  -s script [source ...]
+	  -a script [source ...]
 	                        auto build package
 	  -l all, sbo [all, sbo ...]
 	                        list of installed packages
 	  -t                    tracking dependencies
 	  -n                    find from SBo repositority
-	  -c                    check if your package is up to date -b                    download, build & install pkg from SBo -i  [ ...]            install binary packages
+	  -c                    check if your package is up to date -s                    download, build & install pkg from SBo -i  [ ...]            install binary packages
-	  -u  [ ...]            install-upgrade packages with new -a  [ ...]            reinstall the same packages -r  [ ...]            remove packages
+	  -u  [ ...]            install-upgrade packages with new -o  [ ...]            reinstall the same packages -r  [ ...]            remove packages
 	  -f  [ ...]            find if packages installed
 	  -d  [ ...]            display the contents of the packages